Welcome to the more advanced Trading Guides.

 If you are an experienced trader who feels they know how to pick a good player but are dissatisified with your results it may be that you are not being aggressive enough.
 (Although, be wary of comparing yourself to others, don’t pay too much attention to what you see on social media, lots of reports of huge profits will be faked or at least gloss over their losses.)

 Generally, the smaller your portfolio size is, the more volatile it will be.
 It can go up a lot more but also any losses will hurt more too.
 That is why aggressive play cannot be done successfully unless you have strong player selection and market reading skills.

 Imagine for a moment the poker player trying to play aggressively if he didn’t know which cards were good or bad!
 It would be a catastrophy.
 On FI people do this all the time though, and whilst many people have been burned, many have also gotten away with it in the past.

-Football Index is currently a very forgiving place because it is young and the whole market is rising.
+Football Index is still a forgiving place because it is young and the whole market is rising.
 But it will not always be this way and we do not want to get into these bad habits if we want to stay profitable in future.

 So what is a good size for a portfolio?
 It depends and there is no one right answer, the right answer is what suits the traders skills/confidence/time commitment and appetite for risk.

 Let’s take a look at how we might set up a portfolio in an aggressive, balanced or passive way.

 Choose a staking strategy and stick to it

 Most people in my experience seem to buy a set amount of shares in a player.
 They might have a level they like to hold when they buy in, be that 100, 500 or 1000 shares or more.